-To finalize the feather board, countersink and slide a 5/16" washer onto the head of the machine screw, slide the threaded end through the handle, and fit a washer and 4-arm knob onto the end.
-Fit part B into the angled notch, and slide the bottom edge of the handle and the washer into the mitergauge slot on your tablesaw where shown bottom right.
+To finalize the feather board, countersink and slide a 5⁄16 " washer onto the head of the machine screw, slide the threaded end through the handle, and fit a washer and 4-arm knob onto the end.
+Fit part B into the angled notch, and slide the bottom edge of the handle and the washer into the mitergauge slot on your tablesaw where shown below.
 If the washer is too wide for your miter-gauge slot, you may need to grind down the outside edges for a good fit.

 With the saw off, slide the workpiece between the feather board and fence.
 Position the trailing edge of the feather board about 1" in front of the leading edge of the saw blade, where shown in the photos .
 Put too close to the blade, the feather board can pinch the kerf and cause the workpiece to bind on the blade.